samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 #### Stop a Ritual

 The plots of evil cult leaders, malevolent spellcasters, and Fiends often involve rituals that must be foiled.
-In a combat encounter, characters might have to fight their way through evil minions before attempting to disrupt the ritual’s magic.
+In a combat encounter, characters might have to fight their way through evil minions before attempting to disrupt the ritual's magic.
 This could also drive an exploration encounter, where the challenge is getting to the place where the ritual is occurring, or a social interaction encounter, where the objective is convincing the ritual leaders to stop their rite.
 As a complication, the ritual might be close to completion when the characters arrive, imposing a time limit.
-The ritual’s completion might have immediate consequences, too.
+The ritual's completion might have immediate consequences, too.

 #### Take Out a Single Target

 A villain the characters seek to defeat is surrounded by minions powerful enough to kill the adventurers.
 The characters can flee and hope to confront the villain another day, or they can try to fight their way through the minions.
-As a complication, the minions might be innocent creatures under the villain’s control.
-Killing the villain means breaking that control, but the adventurers must endure the minions’ attacks until the villain falls.
+As a complication, the minions might be innocent creatures under the villain's control.
+Killing the villain means breaking that control, but the adventurers must endure the minions' attacks until the villain falls.

 ### Keeping the Adventure Moving

 Make sure your players have clear objectives they can pursue at every stage of the adventure.
 Three simple techniques can ensure that the players understand the task at hand and how to pursue it:

 **Adviser NPCs.** A helpful NPC in a social interaction can offer advice and suggestions to the characters.
-Such an NPC might be the patron who initially sent the characters on the adventure, someone they met along the way, or a character’s contact.
-When you’re planning an adventure, include NPCs who can fill this role.
+Such an NPC might be the patron who initially sent the characters on the adventure, someone they met along the way, or a character's contact.
+When you're planning an adventure, include NPCs who can fill this role.

-**Evil Intrusion.** If things start grinding to a halt, have the characters encounter a minion or monster connected to the adventure’s main threat.
+**Evil Intrusion.** If things start grinding to a halt, have the characters encounter a minion or monster connected to the adventure's main threat.
 At the end of the encounter, perhaps the characters find information that gets them back on track.
 Plan one or two encounters like this ahead of time.

-**The DM’s Role.** If the characters can’t figure out how to solve an encounter or aren’t sure what to do next, you can remind the players of things their characters have already learned or call for Intelligence ([Investigation](/sources/dnd/free-rules/playing-the-game#Skills)) or similar checks to see if their characters can remember and connect things that the players might be missing.
+**The DM's Role.** If the characters can't figure out how to solve an encounter or aren't sure what to do next, you can remind the players of things their characters have already learned or call for Intelligence ([Investigation](/sources/dnd/free-rules/playing-the-game#Skills)) or similar checks to see if their characters can remember and connect things that the players might be missing.

 ### Something for Everyone

 As described in the "[Know Your Players](/sources/dnd/dmg-2024/running-the-game#KnowYourPlayers)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game), players have different tastes in the activities they enjoy in the game.
 An adventure needs to account for the different players and characters in your group to draw them into the story.

 An adventure that includes a balance of exploration, social interaction, and combat is likely to appeal to a wide breadth of players.
-But an adventure you create for your home campaign doesn’t have to appeal to every possible player interest—only to the players at your table.
+But an adventure you create for your home campaign doesn't have to appeal to every possible player interest—only to the players at your table.

 You can design encounters that appeal to multiple player motivations.
 Imagine a fight pitting the characters against a gang of gnolls, delighting the players who enjoy fighting.
 Then a young dragon wanders into the middle of the fight.
 Suddenly the fight can swing one of two ways: the dragon could help the gnolls against the party or help the party against the gnolls.
-It’s up to the players who thrive on acting to persuade the dragon to help the party.
+It's up to the players who thrive on acting to persuade the dragon to help the party.

 ### Multiple Ways to Progress